-Although my pain had subsided slightly this morning my catheter was still very much making its presence known to me.
-I reached over and hoisted the bag aloft to self-assess my produce.
-Much brighter than yesterdays harvest but there are a couple of fresh morsels bobbing about in there, the urologist was clearly right to leave it in.
-Tori arrived after breakfast, long before visiting hours, but no one complained so she settled down in the chair beside my bed to await some news.
+Although my pain has subsided slightly this morning my catheter is still very much making its presence known to me.
+I reach over and hoist the bag aloft to self-assess my produce.
+Much brighter than yesterday's harvest but there are a couple of fresh morsels bobbing about in there, the urologist was clearly right to leave it in.
+Tori arrives after breakfast, long before official visiting hours, but no one complains so she settles down in the chair beside my bed to await some news.

-News was not forthcoming.
-The friendly and busy nurses regularly checked my temperature and blood pressure but had no fresh information to impart.
-A different, and much younger urologist finally appeared at around lunchtime.
-I asked him if they had any idea yet what the problem was and whether they have had the results of yesterday CT scan.
-He seemed very nervous and cagey and had very little he could tell me.
-I wondered if this was because he genuinely didn’t know, or if he just hadn’t been given the “how to deliver bad news” training course yet and was leaving the update for someone else.
-I was starting to suspect the latter.
-Anyway, he did at least seem happy with the contents of my catheter bag and happily agreed to finally remove it.
+News is not forthcoming.
+The friendly and busy nurses regularly check my temperature and blood pressure but have no fresh information to impart.
+A different, and much younger urologist finally appears at around lunchtime.
+I ask him if they have any idea yet what the problem is and whether they have had the results of yesterday's CT scan.
+He seems very nervous and cagey and has very little he can tell me.
+I wonder if this was because he genuinely doesn't know, or if he just hasn’t been given the “how to deliver bad news” training course yet and was leaving the update for someone else.
+I am starting to suspect the latter.
+Anyway, he does at least seem happy with the contents of my catheter bag and happily agrees to finally remove it.
 I had wondered how the tube end stayed in-situ.
 During one of the more painful moments I had given the tube a gentle tug on the off-chance that it may accidently just sort of slip out.
-The reason I just discovered why it didn’t accidently just sort of slip out was because that when installed a bulb at the end is inflated with water to stop some clumsy git like me accidently just pulling it out.
+I soon discover why it hadn’t accidently just sort of slipped out was because a bulb at the end is inflated with water after it is installed, to stop some clumsy git like me accidently just pulling it out.

-After explaining how the inflatable bulb thingy worked, the urologist then mentioned that sometimes it has annoying tendency to not deflate fully and then it can be a bit of a pain getting it out.
+After explaining how the inflatable bulb thingy works, the urologist then mentions that sometimes it has an annoying tendency to not deflate fully, and then it can be a bit of a pain getting it out.
 Up until yesterday I had always been rather satisfied with the liberal distribution of nerve endings on the end of my todger, they have conversely been proving somewhat problematic more recently and perhaps even more so in just a moment.
-Nobody explained the correct bracing position but I braced myself anyway as best I could.
-As luck would have it, the bulb did deflate properly, but it still stung like a complete bastard as he slowly slipped it free.
-I would have gone for the quick jerking technique used by top hated entertainers on tablecloths precariously stacked with crockery, but I’m sure he’s perfected the most efficient willy emancipation method.
-I breathed a deep sigh of relief and snugly tucked the old chap away to recover from his brutal assault.
-The interest in my piddle has not however abated and I am presented with a rigid plastic pot so they can continue to keep a watchful eye on things, this seems like a much more agreeable arrangement.
+Nobody explains the correct bracing position but I brace myself anyway as best I can.
+As luck would have it, the bulb does deflate properly, but it still stings like a complete bastard as he slowly slips it free.
+I would have gone for the quick jerking technique used by top-hatted entertainers on tablecloths precariously stacked with crockery, but I’m sure he’s perfected the most efficient willy emancipation method.
+I breathe a deep sigh of relief and snugly tuck the old chap away to recover from his brutal assault.
+The interest in my piddle has not however abated and I am presented with a rigid plastic pot so they can continue to keep a watchful eye on things.
+This seems like a much more agreeable arrangement.
 My liberator then tells me that the consultant urologist will be visiting me later and he should be able to give me a lot more detail.

 While Tori and I settle back down to await the consultant urologist let me digress once again with a short tale about when we once visited Tori’s paternal grandparents…